If you’re looking to sell your house or investment property in Nationwide without using a real estate agent, we can help.

 After all, paying 5-6% of the sale of a property in a commission is a lot of money.
-In certain situations, Texas brokers and real estate agents can be very useful and earn their commission.
+In certain situations, Nationwide brokers and real estate agents can be very useful and earn their commission.
 Not always.

 First, there’s a tricky custom that you’ve gotta know about.

 In most sales in Nationwide, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.

 Why should you pay for the agent on the other side of the table?

 Truthfully, it defies logic – it’s just what’s typically done.